apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

-# Installation of Cloud Pak for Business Automation on containers - Apollo one-shot deployment 🔫 <!-- omit in toc -->
+# Installation of Cloud Pak for Business Automation on containers - Cloud Pak Deployer (formerly Apollo one-shot deployment) 🔫 <!-- omit in toc -->

 📢📢📢**This repository has been merged to Cloud Pak Deployer**🚀🚀🚀
 **Read further to get to know how to use it**